Mike Gallego: Playing career

-While playing with the Yankees from 1992 to 1994, Gallego was the last player to wear the uniform number 2 prior to the Yankees' former All-Star shortstop, Derek Jeter.
-Upon his return to the Oakland A's in 1987, Gallego refused to give up uniform #9 that Reggie Jackson had worn previously with the A's, forcing Jackson to wear #44 for his final season.
+While playing with the Yankees from 1992 to 1994, Gallego was the last player to wear the uniform number 2 prior to the Yankees' Hall of Fame shortstop, Derek Jeter.
+Upon his return to the Oakland A's in 1987, Gallego refused to give up uniform number 9 that Reggie Jackson had worn previously with the A's, forcing Jackson to wear number 44 for his final season.

 Gallego closed out his career with the Cardinals in 1996 and 1997, where he once again played under Tony La Russa, his manager while with the A's.

+Coaching career

-Gallego was named the Colorado Rockies third base and infield coach in December 2004 and coached until October 7, 2008.
+Gallego was named the Colorado Rockies third base coach and infield coach in December 2004 and coached until October 7, 2008.
 He was hired as the A's third base coach and infield instructor during the 2008 offseason.
 He was dismissed on August 24, 2015.

 On November 25, 2015, Gallego was announced as director of baseball development for the Los Angeles Angels of Anaheim.
 He was promoted to third base coach for the 2019 season, and to bench coach prior to the 2020 season.
+He remained with the Angels' major-league coaching staff through the 2022 season, then was reassigned within the organization.